canonical/charm-relation-interfaces/interfaces/forward_auth/v0/README.md

 ### Requirer

 - Is expected to be able to delegate authentication to an external service, e.g. with the use of Traefik ForwardAuth middleware
-- Is expected to transform incoming `forward_auth` data into relevant configuration (e.g. traefik routes).
+- Is expected to transform incoming `forward_auth` data into relevant configuration (e.g. traefik routes)
+- Is expected to provide ingress controller-like capabilities to its related applications
+- Is expected to provide a list of names of applications that are related via one of the ingress interfaces.

 ## Relation Data